dekoza/mtgpl/DMU.rst

    When Temporary Lockdown enters the battlefield, exile each nonland permanent with mana value 2 or less until Temporary Lockdown leaves the battlefield.

+:mtgtip:`Urza Assembles the Titans<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/0/10a544d7-ead7-42fd-a35a-c1b672771d5b.jpg?1661529479|https://scryfall.com/card/dmu/37/urza-assembles-the-titans?utm_source=api>`
+   Read ahead (Choose a chapter and start with that many lore counters.
+Add one after your draw step.
+Skipped chapters don't trigger.
+Sacrifice after III.)

+   I—Scry 4, then you may reveal the topp card of your library. if a planeswalker card is revealed this way, put it into your hand.

+   II—You may put a planeswalker card with mana value 6 or less from your hand onto the battlefield.

+   III—You may activate the loyalty abilities of planeswalkers you control twice this turn rather than only once.

 :mtgtip:`Valiant Veteran<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/8/18b1a4ee-437f-4a08-b176-8342d526143f.jpg?1661358127|https://scryfall.com/card/dmu/38/valiant-veteran?utm_source=api>`
    Other Soldiers you control get +1/+1.